Biddulph Grange: History

 His gardens are a rare survival of the interim period between the Capability Brown landscape garden and the High Victorian style.
-The gardens are compartmentalised and divided into themes: Egypt, China, etc.
+The gardens are compartmentalised and divided into Italian Egypt and China themes.

 In 1861 Bateman and his sons, who had used up their savings, gave up the house and gardens, and Bateman moved to Kensington in London.
 Robert Heath bought Biddulph Grange in 1871.
 After the house burnt down in 1896, architect Thomas Bower rebuilt it.

 The post-1896 house served as a children's hospital from 1923 until the 1960s; known first as the "North Staffordshire Cripples' Hospital" and later as the "Biddulph Grange Orthopaedic Hospital" (though it took patients with non-orthopaedic conditions as well.
 Under this latter title the hospital's role expanded to accommodate adults, continuing in operation into the mid-1980s.)
 The 15 acre garden became badly run-down and neglected during this period, and the deeply dug-out terraced area near the house around Dahlia Walk was filled in level to make a big lawn for patients to be wheeled out on in summertime.
 The Bateman property was (and still is) divided: the hospital got the house and its gardens, and the uncultivated remainder of Biddulph Grange's land became the Biddulph Grange Country Park.

-Until 1991 the house and gardens "housed an orthopaedic hospital, whose managers (understandably enough) were more concerned with their patients than the weird stuff looming out of rocky outcrops in the grounds.
-For the best part of a century the gardens decayed, visited only by passing vandals and, more rarely, intrepid folly-hunters."

 Restoration

 In 1988 the National Trust took ownership of the property and its gardens, which have now been nearly fully restored, including a long work digging out the Dahlia Walk area archaeology-style to find forgotten features.
 In 1995–96 the Wellingtonia Walk, which had become post-mature and badly gappy, was clear felled and in that year and the next replanted.

-As of March 2007, the last bit being restored is the Woodland Terrace, whose site a few years ago was at last rid of a hospital ward building and is still intruded on by houses.
+As of March 2007, the last part of the gardens being restored is the Woodland Terrace, whose site a few years ago was at last rid of a hospital ward building and is still intruded on by houses.
 The feature known as the Great Wall of China has been rebuilt to cure the effects of long-term subsidence; the work was finished in the winter of 2010–11.
 A meandering walk route called the Woodland Walk was laid out in time for the 2011 season, in the woods to the left side of the Wellingtonia Walk (looking outward).
 In 2011 they started planting bulbs and early-summer bedding in Dahlia Walk to cover before the dahlias come into flower.